python/typing_extensions/README.md

   `typing_extensions.get_overloads()`, you must use `@typing_extensions.overload`.
-- `NamedTuple` was changed in Python 3.11 to allow for multiple inheritance with `typing.Generic` The implementation of `NamedTuple` was also changed in 3.9 so that `NamedTuple` became a function rather than a class.
+- `NamedTuple` was changed in Python 3.11 to allow for multiple inheritance with `typing.Generic`.
+The implementation of `NamedTuple` was also changed in 3.9 so that `NamedTuple` became a function rather than a class.

 There are a few types whose interface was modified between different